MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 - **Business decision makers and IT admins** can *confidently adopt and centrally manage* your enterprise-grade technology, backed by the security and trust of Microsoft's commitment to Responsible AI.

-The plugins and connectors you build for Copilot are part of the larger Microsoft 365 Copilot system.
+The plugins and connectors you build for Copilot are part of the larger Copilot for Microsoft 365 system.
 The following diagram illustrates how a user's prompt is interpreted, rationalized, and processed into natural language results through the different native components of, and extensions to, the Copilot system.

 PLACEHOLDER IMAGE:
 :::image type="content" source="assets/images/copilot-system-flow.png" alt-text="{alt-text}":::